charettes/django-mutant/README.md

-# django-dynamodef
+# django-mutant

 ## Overview

 [Django](https://www.djangoproject.com/) provides a great ORM and with the power of [South](http://south.aeracode.org/) one can easily perform schema alteration.

-However, some projects may require _runtime_ schema alteration and that's what _dynamodef_ provides.
+However, some projects may require _runtime_ schema alteration and that's what _django-mutant_ provides.

 The main concept was inspired by those projects:

 - Will Hardy [dynamic-models](https://github.com/willhardy/dynamic-models) with [doc](http://dynamic-models.readthedocs.org/en/latest/index.html) and [talk](http://2011.djangocon.eu/talks/22/#talkvideo).
-- And even more by [django-dynamo](http://pypi.python.org/pypi/django-dynamo), hence the name of the project (which might change since it's a bit confusing)
+- And even more by [django-dynamo](http://pypi.python.org/pypi/django-dynamo)

 ## Direction of the project